alban-read/M1-MICRO-FORTH/riscish.md

 FORTH primitives are implemented as assembly language functions, the compiler converts high level FORTH words into list of tokens for the token interpreter(s) to execute.

 This is not a standard implementation, I am aiming to provide a *very small* set of practical FORTH like words that improve comfort, safety and convenience for the user of the language (me.)

-Throwing in 'everything and the kitchen sink in case it is useful' is very contrary to original FORTH principles.
+Throwing in 'everything and the kitchen sink in case it is useful' is contrary to FORTH principles.

 I expect to extend the ASM file as I write my own Apps, I plan to test and script my Apps in FORTH.